Final Recommendation Statement

-Conflict of Interest Disclosures: All authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
-Authors followed the policy regarding conflicts of interest described at https://www.uspreventiveservicestaskforce.org/Page/Name/conflict-of-interest-disclosures.
+Conflict of Interest Disclosures: Authors followed the policy regarding conflicts of interest described at https://uspreventiveservicestaskforce.org/uspstf/about-uspstf/conflict-interest-disclosures.
 All members of the USPSTF receive travel reimbursement and an honorarium for participating in USPSTF meetings.

 Funding/Support: The USPSTF is an independent, voluntary body.
 The US Congress mandates that the Agency for Healthcare Research and Quality (AHRQ) support the operations of the USPSTF.